Stochastic Greedy Algorithms For Multiple Measurement Vectors: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct a variety of numerical experiments to validate the effectiveness of the proposed algorithms.
 More specifically, our tests include reconstruction of row sparse signals from a linear system and joint sparse video sequence recovery.
-To compare different results quantitatively, we use the relative error defined as follows

-where $X^*$ is the ground truth and $X^t$ is the estimation of $X^*$ at the $t$-th iteration.
+To compare different results quantitatively, we use the relative error defined as $\mbox{ReErr}={\norm{X^t-X^*}_F}/{\norm{X^*}_F}$, where $X^*$ is the ground truth and $X^t$ is the estimation of $X^*$ at the $t$-th iteration.
 Regarding the computational efficiency, we also record the running time which counts all the computation time over a specified number of iterations excluding data loading or generation.
-Here we use the commands \verb"tic" and \verb"toc" in Matlab.
-To assess the concatenated SMV algorithms, we apply the SMV algorithm sequentially to the same sensing matrix and all columns of the measurement matrix $Y$, and save all intermediate approximations of each column of $X$ for further computation of the relative error.
-In all tests, we use the discrete uniform distribution, i.e., $p(i)=1/M$ for $i=1,2,\ldots,M$ in the non-batched version and $p(i)=1/d$ for $i=1,2,\ldots,d$ in the batched version.
+Here we record the running time by using the commands \verb"tic" and \verb"toc" in Matlab.
+To assess the concatenated SMV algorithms, i.e., CStoIHT and CStoGradMP, we apply the SMV algorithm sequentially to the same sensing matrix and all columns of the measurement matrix $Y$, and save all intermediate approximations of each column of $X$ for further computation of the relative error.
+In all tests, we use the discrete uniform distribution, i.e., $p(i)=1/M$ for $i=1,2,\ldots,M$ in the non-batched versions and $p(i)=1/d$ for $i=1,2,\ldots,d$ in the batched versions.
 The parameter $\eta$ is fixed as 1.
 By default, each algorithm is stopped when either the relative error between two subsequent approximations of $X^*$ reaches the tolerance or the maximum number of iterations is achieved.
 All our experiments are performed in a desktop with an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} CPU E5-2650 v4 @ 2.2GHz and 64GB RAM in double precision.
 The algorithms are implemented in Matlab 2016a running on Windows 10.